-Pathways to the Great Transition Workshop, October 2016, Barcelona
+Pathways to the Great Transition Workshop, Barcelona, October 2016

 The purpose of the Smart CSOs Lab is to learn about, and experiment with, fresh strategies for civil society organisations and activists, aimed at catalysing a Great Transition to an ecologically sustainable and just political and economic system.
 We do this through connecting lessons from theory and practice and developing a network of diverse activists and researchers.
 Our annual gatherings support our efforts in both of these aims, providing input for our research work, and directly connecting activists and researchers from a wide range organisations, backgrounds and places.